MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03_Automate_deployment_by_using_ACSS.md

 1. Wait for the deployment to complete.
 This might take about 25 minutes.
 Following the deployment, either proceed to installing SAP software by using Azure Center for SAP solutions, or delete the lab resources by following the instructions in the next task.

-    > **Note**: The private key required to connect to the Azure virtual machines included in the deployment will be downloaded to the computer from which you are running this lab.
+    > **Note**: The private key required to connect to the Azure Virtual Machines included in the deployment will be downloaded to the computer from which you are running this lab.

 ### Task 2: Delete the Azure resources provisioned in this lab